Kernix13/markdown-cheatsheet/README_EXAMPLE.md

 "No-title intro": 1-2 paragraph introduction here is fine instead of _Project Overview_ and/or a screenshot.

+> [!NOTE]
+> This README example is geared towards front-end development repos.
+I've noticed a pattern for Python/Jupyter Notebook repos, which means that different tech stacks will have different "_required_" sections - more to follow...

 ## Project Overview

 1-2 paragraphs briefly describing your project.